 VNC Server Benefits

 In recent years, there has been a vast improvement in HMC remote monitoring abilities.
 Remote control of the HMC means remote control of the PLCs and controllers that command the automation process.
 This opens a new universe of logistical improvements in the control process.
-Monitoring your automation process from a remote location has never been easier and offers many process control benefits.
-What does that mean for the everyday operation of your plant?

 Real-Life Applications